Governor-General of India: Flag and insignia

-From around 1885, the viceroy of India was allowed to fly a Union Flag augmented in the centre with the 'Star of India' surmounted by a crown.
+From around 1885, the viceroy of India was allowed to fly a Union Jack Flag augmented in the centre with the 'Star of India' surmounted by a crown.
 This flag was not the viceroy's personal flag; it was also used by governors, lieutenant governors, chief commissioners and other British officers in India.
 When at sea, only the viceroy flew the flag from the mainmast, while other officials flew it from the foremast.

 From 1947 to 1950, the governor-general of India used a dark blue flag bearing the royal crest (a lion standing on the Crown), beneath which was the word 'India' in gold majuscules.
 The same design is still used by many other Commonwealth Realm governors-general.
 This last flag was the personal flag of the governor-general only.

 Residence

 The governor-general of Fort William resided in Belvedere House, Calcutta, until the early nineteenth century, when Government House was constructed.
 In 1854, the lieutenant governor of Bengal took up residence there.
 Now, the Belvedere Estate houses the National Library of India.

-Lord Wellesley, who is reputed to have said that 'India should be governed from a palace, not from a country house’, constructed a grand mansion, known as Government House in Calcutta, between 1799 and 1803.
+Lord Wellesley, who is reputed to have said that 'India should be governed from a palace, not from a country house', constructed a grand mansion, known as Government House in Calcutta, between 1799 and 1803.
 The mansion remained in use until the capital moved from Calcutta to Delhi in 1912.
 Thereafter, the lieutenant governor of Bengal, who had hitherto resided in Belvedere House, was upgraded to a full governor and transferred to Government House.
 Now, it serves as the residence of the governor of the Indian state of West Bengal, and is referred to by its Bengali name Raj Bhavan.

 After the capital moved from Calcutta to Delhi, the viceroy occupied the newly built Viceroy's House, designed by Sir Edwin Lutyens.
 Though construction began in 1912, it did not conclude until 1929; the palace was not formally inaugurated until 1931.
-The final cost exceeded £877,000 (over £35,000,000 in modern terms)—more than twice the figure originally allocated.
+The final cost exceeded £877,000 (over £35 million in modern terms)—more than twice the figure originally allocated.
 Today the residence, now known by the Hindi name of 'Rashtrapati Bhavan', is used by the president of India.

 Throughout the British administration, governors-general retreated to the Viceregal Lodge (now Rashtrapati Niwas) at Shimla each summer to escape the heat, and the government of India moved with them.
 The Viceregal Lodge now houses the Indian Institute of Advanced Study.
+The Peterhoff building in Shimla was also used by several viceroys, although the original building was destroyed by fire in 1981.